Remarks on the method of modulus of continuity and the modified dissipative porous media equation: Appendix B: Proofs of Local Results and More

-and
+\textit{and}

-Below we show that if m $>$ 5/2, $\exists$ [0, T] and subsequence convergent to a limit function $\theta$ that solves the MPM (2).
+Below we show that there exists a subsequence convergent to a limit function $\theta$ that solves the MPM (2) up to some $T > 0$.
 The strategy is to first obtain the uniform bounds of H$^{m}$ norm in the interval [0, T] independent of $\epsilon$, and show that in [0, T], these approximate solutions are contracting in L$^{2}$ norm.
 By applying Interpolation Inequality, we will prove convergence as $\epsilon$ $\to$ 0 and pass the limit.
-Moreover, we outline the proof of the uniqueness and smoothing effects.\\ \\ We first show below that ($\theta^{\epsilon}$) the family of solution is uniformly bounded in H$^{m}$.
+Moreover, we outline the proof of the uniqueness and smoothing effects.

+We first show below that ($\theta^{\epsilon}$) the family of solution is uniformly bounded in H$^{m}$.
 We have